 WHAT TO KNOW:

-Getting to the Everglades by charter flight is quick and easy.
+Charter Flights to the Everglades are quick and easy.
 The Everglades is only a 25 minute flight from Miami Executive Airport (KTMB).
-Once in the Everglades, take a quick 10 minute taxi to the center of town.
+Once your charter flight arrives in the Everglades, take a quick 10 minute taxi to the center of town.

-We offer Standard Charter Flights on your schedule.
+We offer Standard Charter Flights to the Everglades on your schedule.
 To purchase your charter flight, simply Schedule Your Flight, receive your E-mail Confirmation with your approved itinerary and price, and purchase.
 It's that easy.